Gibo2706/BudgetTrackerBack/README.md

 The backend provides various API endpoints to interact with the BudgetTracker mobile application.
 Here are some example endpoints:

-    POST /api/auth/signup: Register a new user
+    POST /auth/register: Register a new user
-    POST /api/auth/login: Authenticate a user
+    GET /auth/login: Authenticate a user
-    GET /plan/all: Retrieve all budgets for the authenticated user POST /plan/add: Create a new budget plan
+    GET /plan/allByUser/{id}: Retrieve all budgets for the authenticated user POST /plan/add: Create a new budget plan
-    PUT /plan/update/{id}: Update an existing budget plan DELETE /plan/delete/{id}: Delete a budget plan

 For detailed API documentation, refer to the Swagger documentation provided in the project.
 ## Contributing